KeremAR/DevOps-Cheat/Kubernetes/kubernetes-readme.md

 -   `kubectl rollout status deployment <deploy-name> -n <namespace-name>`: Check the status of a deployment rollout in a specific namespace.
 -   `kubectl edit deployment <deployment-name> -n <namespace-name>`: Edit a deployment in a specific namespace using the default editor.

+### Role-Based Access Control (RBAC)

+Role-Based Access Control (RBAC) is a method of regulating access to computer or network resources based on the roles of individual users within an organization.
+In Kubernetes, RBAC allows administrators to precisely define who can perform what actions on which resources, adhering to the principle of least privilege and enhancing cluster security.

+#### Why RBAC is Important

+-   **Security**: Restricts users and workloads to only the permissions they absolutely need, reducing the potential impact of a compromised account or application.
+-   **Organization**: Helps manage permissions declaratively for numerous users and applications across different namespaces.
+-   **Compliance**: Enables auditing and enforcement of access policies.

+#### Core RBAC Objects

+Kubernetes RBAC is built around four main API objects:

+1.  **`Role`** (Namespaced)
+    *   Defines permissions *within a specific namespace*.
+    *   A Role contains rules that represent a set of permissions.
+Permissions are purely additive (there are no "deny" rules).
+    *   Example: Allow reading Pods in the "default" namespace.

+    ```yaml
+    apiVersion: rbac.authorization.k8s.io/v1
+    kind: Role
+    metadata:
+      namespace: default # Role is specific to this namespace
+      name: pod-reader
+    rules:
+    - apiGroups: [""] # "" indicates the core API group
+      resources: ["pods"]
+      verbs: ["get", "watch", "list"]
+    ```
+    ```bash
+    # Imperative command to create a similar Role:
+    kubectl create role pod-reader --verb=get,watch,list --resource=pods --namespace=default
+    ```

+2.  **`ClusterRole`** (Cluster-wide)
+    *   Defines permissions *cluster-wide*.
+    *   Can be used for:
+        *   Cluster-scoped resources (e.g., nodes, persistent volumes).
+        *   Namespaced resources, granting access across *all* namespaces (e.g., allow reading Pods in every namespace).
+        *   Non-resource endpoints (e.g., `/healthz`).

+    ```yaml
+    apiVersion: rbac.authorization.k8s.io/v1
+    kind: ClusterRole
+    metadata:
+      name: secret-reader # Name is cluster-wide, no namespace
+    rules:
+    - apiGroups: [""]
+      resources: ["secrets"]
+      verbs: ["get", "watch", "list"]
+    ```
+    ```bash
+    # Imperative command to create a similar ClusterRole:
+    kubectl create clusterrole secret-reader --verb=get,watch,list --resource=secrets
+    ```

+3.  **`RoleBinding`** (Namespaced)
+    *   Grants the permissions defined in a `Role` to a user, group, or `ServiceAccount` *within a specific namespace*.
+    *   It links a `Role` to a subject (user, group, or ServiceAccount).

+    ```yaml
+    apiVersion: rbac.authorization.k8s.io/v1
+    kind: RoleBinding
+    metadata:
+      name: read-pods-in-default
+      namespace: default # RoleBinding is specific to this namespace
+    subjects:
+    - kind: User
+      name: "jane" # Name is case-sensitive
+      apiGroup: rbac.authorization.k8s.io
+    roleRef:
+      kind: Role # Can be Role or ClusterRole
+      name: pod-reader # Name of the Role being granted
+      apiGroup: rbac.authorization.k8s.io
+    ```
+    ```bash
+    # Imperative command to create a similar RoleBinding for a User:
+    kubectl create rolebinding read-pods-in-default --role=pod-reader --user=jane --namespace=default
+    # For a ServiceAccount: kubectl create rolebinding <binding-name> --role=<role-name> --serviceaccount=<namespace>:<sa-name> -n <namespace>
+    ```

+4.  **`ClusterRoleBinding`** (Cluster-wide)
+    *   Grants the permissions defined in a `ClusterRole` to a user, group, or `ServiceAccount` *cluster-wide*.
+    *   Used to authorize subjects for all namespaces in the cluster.

+    ```yaml
+    apiVersion: rbac.authorization.k8s.io/v1
+    kind: ClusterRoleBinding
+    metadata:
+      name: read-secrets-global
+    subjects:
+    - kind: Group
+      name: "developers"
+      apiGroup: rbac.authorization.k8s.io
+    roleRef:
+      kind: ClusterRole
+      name: secret-reader # Name of the ClusterRole being granted
+      apiGroup: rbac.authorization.k8s.io
+    ```
+    ```bash
+    # Imperative command to create a similar ClusterRoleBinding for a Group:
+    kubectl create clusterrolebinding read-secrets-global --clusterrole=secret-reader --group=developers
+    # For a User: kubectl create clusterrolebinding <binding-name> --clusterrole=<clusterrole-name> --user=<user-name>
+    ```

+#### Subjects

+Subjects are the entities that are being granted permissions.
+They can be:
+-   **User**: Individual human users.
+These are not managed by Kubernetes directly; they are assumed to be managed by an external identity provider (e.g., LDAP, SAML, X509 certificates).
+-   **Group**: A set of users.
+Like users, groups are not managed by Kubernetes but are provided by the authenticator.
+-   **ServiceAccount**: An identity for processes running inside Pods.
+ServiceAccounts are managed by Kubernetes.

+#### ServiceAccounts

+-   Provide an identity for processes that run in a Pod.
+-   When a Pod is created, if a ServiceAccount is not specified, it is automatically assigned the `default` ServiceAccount in that namespace.
+-   ServiceAccounts can be associated with Roles or ClusterRoles via RoleBindings or ClusterRoleBindings to grant specific permissions to the applications running in Pods.
+-   API credentials for the ServiceAccount are automatically mounted into Pods (typically at `/var/run/secrets/kubernetes.io/serviceaccount/token`), allowing applications to interact with the Kubernetes API server securely.

+**Example: Creating a ServiceAccount and binding it to a Role:**

+1.  **Create a ServiceAccount:**
+    ```yaml
+    apiVersion: v1
+    kind: ServiceAccount
+    metadata:
+      name: my-app-sa
+      namespace: my-namespace
+    ```
+    ```bash
+    kubectl apply -f my-app-sa.yaml
+    # Or create imperatively:
+    # kubectl create serviceaccount my-app-sa -n my-namespace
+    ```

+2.  **Assume a Role exists (e.g., `configmap-reader` in `my-namespace` as defined previously).**

+3.  **Bind the ServiceAccount to the Role using a RoleBinding:**
+    This grants the `my-app-sa` ServiceAccount the permissions defined in the `configmap-reader` Role within `my-namespace`.
+    ```bash
+    # Imperative command to create the RoleBinding:
+    kubectl create rolebinding my-app-sa-reads-configmaps --role=configmap-reader --serviceaccount=my-namespace:my-app-sa --namespace=my-namespace

+    # Alternatively, if you had a YAML for the RoleBinding (as shown in the RoleBinding definition section):
+    # kubectl apply -f my-app-sa-rolebinding.yaml
+    ```

+Now, any Pod in `my-namespace` configured to use the `my-app-sa` ServiceAccount will have read-only access to ConfigMaps within that namespace.

+#### Common `kubectl` RBAC Commands

+-   **Check permissions (can I do something?):**
+    ```bash
+    kubectl auth can-i get pods --namespace=default
+    kubectl auth can-i list nodes --as=jane # Check as another user
+    kubectl auth can-i create deployments --namespace=myapp --as=system:serviceaccount:myapp:mysa
+    ```

+-   **List RBAC resources:**
+    ```bash
+    kubectl get roles --all-namespaces
+    kubectl get rolebindings -n <namespace>
+    kubectl get clusterroles
+    kubectl get clusterrolebindings
+    ```

+-   **Describe RBAC resources (to see rules and subjects):**
+    ```bash
+    kubectl describe role <role-name> -n <namespace>
+    kubectl describe clusterrole <clusterrole-name>
+    kubectl describe rolebinding <rolebinding-name> -n <namespace>
+    kubectl describe clusterrolebinding <clusterrolebinding-name>
+    ```

+-   **Create RBAC resources imperatively (useful for quick tests):**
+    ```bash
+    kubectl create role pod-reader --verb=get,list,watch --resource=pods -n my-namespace
+    kubectl create rolebinding pod-reader-binding --role=pod-reader --user=jane -n my-namespace
+    kubectl create clusterrole node-lister --verb=get,list --resource=nodes
+    kubectl create clusterrolebinding node-lister-binding --clusterrole=node-lister --group=system:serviceaccounts:my-namespace
+    ```